 You can't skip a leisurely stroll out to the end of the jetty.
 There are plenty of people casting a line, or taking a risky dive.
 A great place for people-watching, seal-spotting and sunset-adoring!

 A great playground for kids, updated with new equipment in recent years.
 Have a think about the name of this playground and see if you can work out its point of origin (took us years to click!)

 Island Ice Blocks are located here in summer months.

 Good spot for a rest!

 The people of Cowes and the local RSL hold their Anzac commemoration here each year.
 This area is known as the jetty triangle.
 The huge Isle of Wight pub across the road burned down years ago.

 Whether you need to use the loos or not, it's worth pausing to admire the view, the native plantings and the mosaics above the toilet block!

 Need an ice-cream stop?
 There are a couple of options if you trek up Thompson Avenue.

-You can get buses here to the Island.
+You can get buses here (behind council buildings) to the Island and to Melbourne.
 Click bus icon for more information.